vlobaco/HA-concepts/README.md

 Once a worker has been activated, it should go to sleep for a random period of time between 1 and 5 seconds.
 Once the worker is free again, it should communicate the dispatcher with a message i_am_available.

+The worker will use heartbeats to check the communication with the dispatcher.
+If the worker doesn't obtain an answer from the dispatcher five times in a row, it will shut down itself.

 ## The Dispatcher

 In order to instanciate a worker, the dispatcher should receive the weight the worker took on and assign it an id.
 This id will be a hash generated from the time.